-Courses in the CCT program may make use of Zoom, Blackboard Collaborate, Google Hangout/Meet, and/or Skype as (audio/video) conferencing methods for certain online meetings, discussions, and other communications.
+Courses in the CCT program may make use of Zoom, Blackboard Collaborate, or Google Meet as (audio/video) conferencing methods for certain online meetings, discussions, and other communications.
 Note that you may need to establish non-university login accounts and the installation of software on your own computer.